 - 21-gauge PVC Construction

 Sevylor Quikpak K1 Review

-The Sevylor Quikpak K1 is a solid hastle free option that is not only one of the lightest inflatable kayaks around but also very easy to transport.
-It’s a great way to get peopel who have little storage space introduced to the kayaking world.
+The Sevylor Quikpak K1 inflatable kayak is a solid hassle free option.
+It is not only one of the lightest inflatable kayaks around but also very easy to transport.
+It’s a great way to get people who have little storage space introduced to the kayaking world.

-This Kayak is great for people who want to buy something simply for a day on the lake.
-It is a great option as a starter kayak that really won’t eat too much of your budget.
+This sit on top kayak is great for people who want to buy something for a day on the lake.
+It is a great option as a starter kayak that won’t eat too much of your budget.
 In terms of quality the watercraft is pretty good for what it costs.
-Made of 21 Gauge PVC this craft has been known to take some of the punches that the lake provides including submerged sticks, sharp rocks ect.
-In sayiong this don’t assume that the Coleman Sevylor Quikpak K1 is a godsend in terms of quality.
-With most inflatable items you will always hear about something poping but with proper care you can greatly reduce the chances of that happening.
+Made of 21 Gauge PVC this craft has been known to take some of the punches making it rugged for lake use.
+It’s tarpaulin bottom provides durable protection from punctures which help protect it from submerged sticks, sharp rocks.
+In saying this don’t assume that the Coleman Sevylor Quikpak K1 is a godsend in terms of quality.
+With most inflatable items you will always hear about something popping.
+With proper care you can greatly reduce the chances of that happening.
 Some things you can do are:

 - Keep the Kayak out of the sun

 - Rinse it off after your excursion, especially after saltwater use.